Benchmarking Continuous Dynamic Multi-Objective Optimization: Survey and Generalized Test Suite: Introduction

-With the advent of large language models (LLMs), their integration into DMOO appears imminent.
-This trend is supported by a growing body of literature that focuses on time‑series forecasting that leverages the capabilities of LLMs, such as ~\cite{C_ICLR_hu2025contextalignment, C_AAAI_liu2025timecma, C_ICLR_jin2024timellm, C_IJCAI_zhang2024large}.
+With the advent of large language models (LLMs), their integration into DMOO is becoming increasingly feasible.
+This trend is supported by a growing body of literature that focuses on time‑series forecasting by leveraging the capabilities of LLMs, such as~\cite{C_ICLR_hu2025contextalignment, C_AAAI_liu2025timecma, C_ICLR_jin2024timellm, C_IJCAI_zhang2024large}.
 However, a critical challenge is to ensure that the computational cost of prediction does not dominate the optimization process.
 Additionally, the development of benchmark problems is essential for the fair comparison and advancement of next-generation DMOAs.
 Currently, most existing test suites, such as the DF benchmark~\cite{R_jiang2018benchmark} (designed in 2018) and FDA~\cite{J_TEVC_farina2004dynamic} (designed in 2004), are widely used to evaluate newly developed DMOAs due to their simplicity of structure and mathematical tractability.
-However, these benchmarks exhibit that PS changes on a hyperplane, introducing a potential bias that may favor certain algorithms (see Section~\ref{sec:gts_friedman_rank_test} for more details) and limit their generalizability to real-world scenarios.
+However, these benchmarks exhibit the property that PS changes on a hyperplane, introducing a potential bias that may favor certain algorithms (see Section~\ref{sec:gts_friedman_rank_test} for more details) and limit their generalizability to real-world scenarios.

 To address this limitation, this article conducts a comprehensive review of existing benchmarks, analyzes their limitations, and introduces a novel configurable test suite (the Generalized Test Suite), which provides a more challenging and unbiased testbed for rigorous evaluation of DMOAs.
 Our main contributions are summarized as follows: